Applying to a TCAT

 Program Length: 12 months/1296 clock hours

 Thank you for your interest in the Practical Nursing Program at the Tennessee College of Applied Technology-Jacksboro.
 The school currently offers one full-time day PN program, which has a September start date.
 Please read this information guide in its entirety and keep it as a reference tool.
 (Please review all information thoroughly and follow all instructions as they are written.)
 This packet serves to provide potential applicants with baseline knowledge of the Practical Nursing Program and the admissions process.
 Also, please keep the school informed of any address or phone number changes, should the school need to contact you for additional information.
 Applicants are encouraged to apply early for the program and asap for the 2018-2019 FAFSA (financial aid)-which is usually available on-line in January.

 *And, remember, it is the applicant’s responsibility to ensure all required documentation for admission is received by the school prior to the application deadline.*

 Admission to the PN program is competitive.
-Simply passing the Entrance test does not guarantee entry into the program.
+Simply passing the Entrance test (currently the Hesi) does not guarantee entry into the program.
 A point system is used to aid in the selection of applicants for each class.
 A breakdown of this point system is located in this packet.
 Being knowledgeable of the processes and application procedures may enhance your chances of being selected.
 Please pay special attention to the Entrance (HESI) test dates, application deadline dates, and admission requirements.